webrtc/webrtc-org/contributing/index.md

 ~~~~~

 The results will be presented in the code review web UI.
 You can also click the
-"CQ dry run" link.
-Both these alternatives will trigger the default trybots that
+"CQ Dry run" button.
+Both these alternatives will trigger the default trybots
-are configured in [infra/config/cq.cfg][5].
+that are configured in [infra/config/cq.cfg][5].
 To run tryjobs on a smaller set of bots; use the -b (--bot) flag:

 ~~~~~ bash
 git cl try -b mac -b mac_rel -m tryserver.webrtc
 ~~~~~
-You can see the available trybot names by clicking the "Choose trybots" link in
+You can see the available trybot names by clicking the "Choose try jobs" link in
-Rietveld (scroll down to `tryserver.webrtc`).
+Gerrit (scroll down to `tryserver.webrtc`).

 #### Tryjobs on Chromium trybots